Breast Reconstruction Fort Worth

 Be sure to arrange for a responsible adult to drive you to and from your surgery.
-You will need someone to stay with you the night following your surgery as well.
+You will need someone to stay with you for 24 hours following your surgery as well.

 You will receive specific instructions for your surgery day from Dr. Kirby’s office.

-Following your breast reconstruction surgery, you will notice that you have swelling, soreness, and possibly some changes in sensation as well.
+Following your breast reconstruction surgery, you will notice that you have swelling, soreness, and some changes in sensation as well.
 Some breast sensation may return over time.
 You may be asked to wear a supportive or surgical bra following surgery as your breasts heal from the procedure.
-Dr. Kirby will discuss with you when your dressings will be removed and when to return for a post-operative visit.
+Dr. Kirby will discuss with you when your dressings will be removed and when to return for a post-operative visit, which is typically 7-10 days after surgery.
 If tissue expanders are placed, you will return to the office for the expanders to be filled on a regular basis until they are full.

-Your specific surgery may require that you stay in the hospital overnight or for several days following surgery.
-Depending on your job, you can expect to return to work in 1-2 weeks.
+Your specific surgery may require that you stay in the hospital overnight following surgery.
+Depending on your occupation, you can expect to return to work in 1-2 weeks.
 More strenuous activity, however, cannot be resumed until 4-6 weeks after surgery.
-You will be directed on scar massage techniques by Dr. Kirby when the timing is appropriate.
+You will be directed on scar massage techniques by Dr. Kirby and her team when the timing is appropriate.
 Your reconstructed breasts will continue to improve in the months following surgery.